Save up to 60% on the best selling emergency contraceptive medicine. Order Now

 You should resume your regular method of contraception — or start one, if you don't have a regular method—right away, since AfterPill® does not reliably protect against additional acts of unprotected sex.
 You do not need to use additional backup contraception to your birth control pills after using AfterPill®.

 How can AfterPill® cost so much less?

-AfterPill® is not imported.
-It is made in the USA and because AfterPill® is sold directly to the consumer, the same 1.5mg levonorgestral product can be sold at a much lower price.
+AfterPill® is sold directly to the consumer, so the same 1.5mg levonorgestrel product that is authorized by the FDA can be sold at a much lower price.